ALMA-DEV914/Generates-Readme-File/GenerateReadMes\ReadMe.md

 This project is licensed under the [![GNU License](https://img.shields.io/badge/license-GNU-blue.svg)](#license) .

 ## Description:
-It helps you buuld or create a README file faster for your projects
+This app helps you build or create a proffessional Readme file for your projects

 ## Table of contents